Yorker vs Uptime.com

 Both have private locations: are they the same?

 Similar goal, different shape.
 Uptime.com deploys a containerised probe (Docker/Kubernetes/Ubuntu/PhotonOS) that runs the check suite inside your network.
-Yorker's private location agent is outbound-only and polls the control plane for work, so it needs no inbound firewall rules and telemetry never transits Yorker's SaaS.
+Yorker's private location agent is outbound-only and polls the control plane for work, so it needs no inbound firewall rules — the agent reaches the control plane, never the other way around.
 Treat the migration as a new agent deployment, not a container port.

 Can I reuse my Uptime.com transaction checks?

 Not directly.
-Recorder output and Selenium IDE scripts cannot be auto-converted to Playwright.
-The Yorker importer documents each transaction's steps and assertions as a Playwright scaffold so you know exactly what each rewrite must achieve.
-Most transaction checks are short enough that the Playwright rewrite is well under an hour each.
+Recorder output cannot be auto-converted to Playwright.
+You rewrite each transaction as a Playwright script: the test intent (steps and assertions) carries over, but the syntax does not.
+Most transaction checks are short enough that the Playwright rewrite is well under an hour each, and you end up with a journey your team can review in a pull request.

 Ready for code-first checks with OTel built in?